-We hope that something sparks your curiosity at school today.
+We hope that you strive for a life of learning and service!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.